Inflation rises 5.4% from year ago, matching 13-year high - NewsBreak

 Inflation rises 5.4% from year ago, matching 13-year high

-WASHINGTON (AP) — Another surge in consumer prices in September sent inflation to 5.4% from a year ago, matching the highest such rate since 2008 as tangled global supply lines continue to create havoc.
+WASHINGTON — (AP) — Another surge in consumer prices in September pushed inflation up 5.4% from where it was a year ago, matching the highest shift higher since 2008 as tangled global supply lines continue to create havoc.

-Consumer prices rose 0.4% in September from August as supply chain disruptions kept many goods scarce.
-The costs of new cars, food, gas, and restaurant meals all jumped.
+U.S. consumer prices rose 0.4% in September from August as the costs of new cars, food, gas, and restaurant meals all jumped.

 The annual increase in the consumer price index matched readings in June and July as the highest in 13 years, the Labor Department said Wednesday.
 Excluding the volatile food and energy categories, core inflation rose 0.2% in September and 4% compared with a year ago.
 Core prices hit a three-decade high of 4.5% in June.

-The unexpected burst of inflation this year reflects sharply higher prices for food and energy, but also new and used cars, hotel rooms, clothing, and furniture, among other goods and services.
-COVID-19 has shut down factories in Asia and slowed U.S. port operations, leaving container ships anchored at sea and consumers and businesses paying more for goods that don’t arrive for months.
+The unexpected burst of inflation this year reflects sharply higher prices for food and energy, but also for furniture, cars, televisions, and other largely imported goods.
+COVID-19 has shut down factories in Asia and slowed U.S. port operations, leaving container ships anchored at sea and consumers and businesses paying more for goods that may not arrive for months.

 “Price increases stemming from ongoing supply chain bottlenecks amid strong demand will keep the rate of inflation elevated, as supply/demand imbalances are only gradually resolved,” said Kathy Bostjancic, an economist at Oxford Economics, a consulting firm.
 “While we share the Fed’s view that this isn’t the start of an upward wage-price spiral, we look for inflation to remain persistently above 3% through mid-2022.”